Robust Graph Contrastive Learning with Information Restoration: Experiments

 \subsection{Ablation Study}

-In Sec.~\ref{Sec-insights}, we concluded that both infoNCE loss and the graph homophily $\delta_{x}$ can serve as appropriate supervisors and lead to high-quality sanitized node embeddings.
-In this section, we present the ablation study to verify the effectiveness of these two vital components.
-Particularly, we introduce two model variants as follows: \begin{itemize} \item GCHS w.o. $\mathcal{L}_{info}$: we remove the infoNCE loss in Eqn.~\ref{eqn-san-obj-2} and first train the sanitation view to optimize $\delta_{x}$.
-Then, we train the GCL model with the pre-trained sanitation view. \item GCHS w.o. $\delta_{x}$: we remove the $\delta_{x}$ term in Eqn.~\ref{eqn-san-obj-2} and only optimize the infoNCE loss in GCHS. \end{itemize} The results are presented in Fig.~\ref{fig-Ablation}.
-Firstly, comparing the robust performance of GCHS w.o. $\mathcal{L}_{info}$, GCHS w.o. $\delta_{x}$ and GRACE, we find out that both optimizing the infoNCE loss and the graph homophily $\delta_{x}$ can enhance the robustness of the GCL model since in most cases the two model variants outperform GRACE.
-Secondly, the comparison of GCHS w.o. $\mathcal{L}_{info}$ and GCHS w.o. $\delta_{x}$ under Mettack reveals that optimizing $\delta_{x}$ provides more powerful robustness than optimizing $\mathcal{L}_{info}$.
-The reason is that Mettack will maliciously inject more inter-class links than CLGA and directly optimizing the graph homophily will have a more significant sanitation gain than indirectly optimizing the task-related loss function.
-Thirdly, the observation that GCHS outperforms both model variants demonstrate that considering both components is necessary to achieve the best sanitized node embeddings.
+In this section, we present the ablation study to verify the effectiveness of two vital components of the loss function defined in Eqn.~\ref{eqn-san-obj-2}, corresponding to restoring the mutual information between the graph and its representations and the graph homophily respectively.
+In Particular, we introduce two model variants as follows: \begin{itemize} \item \textbf{GCIR} w.o. $\mathcal{L}_{info}$: we remove the InfoNCE loss in Eqn.~\ref{eqn-san-obj-2} and first train the sanitation view to optimize $\delta_{x}$.
+Then, we train the GCL model with the pre-trained sanitation view. \item \textbf{GCIR} w.o. $\delta_{x}$: we remove the $\delta_{x}$ term in Eqn.~\ref{eqn-san-obj-2} and only optimize the InfoNCE loss in \textbf{GCIR}. \end{itemize} The results are presented in Fig.~\ref{fig-Ablation}.
+Firstly, comparing the robust performance of \textbf{GCIR} w.o. $\mathcal{L}_{info}$, \textbf{GCIR} w.o. $\delta_{x}$ and GRACE, we find out that both optimizing the InfoNCE loss and the graph homophily $\delta_{x}$ can enhance the robustness of the GCL model since in most cases the two model variants outperform GRACE.
+Secondly, the comparison of \textbf{GCIR} w.o. $\mathcal{L}_{info}$ and \textbf{GCIR} w.o. $\delta_{x}$ under CLGA reveals that restoring the diminished mutual information will be more effective than the graph homophily.
+Thirdly, the comparison of \textbf{GCIR} w.o. $\mathcal{L}_{info}$ and \textbf{GCIR} w.o. $\delta_{x}$ under Mettack indicates that restoring the graph homophily will be more effective than the mutual information.
+The reason is probably that Mettack is such attacks that degenerate the GNN's performance, which does not directly rely on information theory.